Creation (2009 film): Plot

 British naturalist Charles Darwin is a young father who lives a quiet life in an idyllic village.
 He is a brilliant and deeply emotional man, devoted to his wife and children.
 Darwin is especially fond of his eldest daughter Annie, a precocious and inquisitive ten-year-old.
 He teaches her much about nature and science, including his theory of evolution, and tells her stories of his travels.
 Her favourite story, despite the sad ending, is about the young orangutan Jenny, who is brought from Borneo to the London Zoo, where she finally died of pneumonia in the arms of her keeper.
 Darwin is furious when he learns that the family clergyman has made Annie kneel on rock salt as punishment for contradicting him about dinosaurs, which she takes as having become extinct long ago.
 This contradicts their church's position that life is unchanging and that the Earth is very young -- Young Earth Creationism being a then-recent heresy taken as dogma by Seventh-day Adventists.

 Having returned from his expedition in the Galapagos Islands 15 years earlier, Darwin is still trying to finish a manuscript about his findings, which will articulate his theory of evolution.
 The delay is caused by anxiety about his relationship with his devoutly religious wife, Emma, who fundamentally opposes his ideas, which pose a threat to established Anglican theology.
 Emma worries that she may go to heaven and he may not, separating them for eternity.

 The film shows Annie, through flashbacks and Darwin's hallucinations, as a vibrant apparition who goads her father to address his fears and finish his big work.
 It is apparent that Annie has died, and that her death is a taboo subject between Darwin and Emma, as both feel intense blame for her death.
 As a result of the strained relations between Charles and Emma, they entirely stop having sex.
 Anguished, Darwin begins to suffer from a mysterious, fatiguing illness.

 It is revealed that after Annie becomes ill in 1851, Darwin takes her to the Worcestershire town of Malvern for James Manby Gully's water cure therapy, against Emma's will.
 Annie's condition worsens, and she ultimately dies after her father, at her request, tells her Jenny's story once more.
 Darwin is devastated, and her death sharpens his conviction that natural laws operate without divine intervention.
-To his contemporaries, this is an idea so dangerous it seems to threaten the existence of God (in reality, Darwin's biggest supporters were believers).
+To his contemporaries, this is an idea so dangerous it seems to threaten the existence of God (in reality, many of Darwin's biggest supporters were believers).
 In a box in Darwin's study, we discover the notes and observations that will become On the Origin of Species.